NVIDIA DRIVE Perception

-DRIVE Perception is ideal for a variety of objectives:
+DRIVE Perception is designed for a variety of objectives:

-- Track detected objects (such as other vehicles, pedestrians, road markings) from frame to frame.
+- Tracking detected objects (such as other vehicles, pedestrians, road markings) from frame to frame.

-- Fuse inputs from sensors of different modalities.
+- Fusing inputs from sensors of different modalities.

 The NVIDIA DRIVE AV Obstacle Perception pipeline consists of interacting algorithmic modules built around core deep neural networks (DNNs), plus DNN post-processing.
 Capabilities include: